drehero/agenticblocks/README.md

 And by giving the agent feedback from the environment on how well its workflow performed it can update and refine its creation.
 Now we have built a self evolving and life long learning system.

+For more details on how to do this check out the [examples](examples/).

 ## Roadmap